Should I mention…

-I should tell you that I’m a baby boomer, live most of the year in the Berkshires of western Massachusetts, and part of the year in Sun Valley, Idaho where I raised my kids.
+I’m a baby boomer, live most of the year in the Berkshires of western Massachusetts, and part of the year in Sun Valley, Idaho where I raised my kids.

 For me, it’s the most fun I can have.

 I write about what I see….how I feel….what I think we should talk about.